 How do I personally practice Gratitude?

-Now it’s all well and good me throwing all the science at you but realistically, how do I practice being grateful on a day to day basis.
+Now it’s all well and good me throwing all the science at you but realistically, how do I practise being grateful on a day to day basis.

 One thing I do is list all the things I am grateful for in my head silently to myself.
 I usually start with the basic stuff like ‘I am grateful for food’, ‘I am grateful for clean water’, ‘I am grateful for a roof over my head’.